Your web browser is outdated and may be insecure

 Four nurses chatting on ward

-All health professionals must feel confident that if they raise a concern they will be supported, particularly since this is a duty they are expected to fulfil.
+All health and care professionals must feel confident that if they raise a concern, they will be supported, particularly since this is a duty they are expected to fulfil.

-Managers dealing with concerns should explore any issues in an open, transparent manner to allow for timely evidence, solutions, recommendations to ensure appropriate action and improvements.
-Your manager should not be focused on judging and accusing staff who raise concerns.
+Managers dealing with concerns should explore any issues in an open, transparent manner to allow for timely evidence, solutions, and recommendations to ensure appropriate action and improvements.
+Your manager should not focus on judging or accusing staff who raise concerns.

 • be treated fairly